Skip to content

 and specify the schema name from the command line like so:

-$ uv run myapp.py --config config_no_schema.yaml --schema_name mydb
+$ uv run myapp.py --config postgres_no_schema.yaml --schema_name mydb

-The --config option can be repeated.
-The resulting configuration files are read from left to right, the latter completing or amending existing data.
-This can be used to either amend part of an existing configuration, or to build a full configuration from various parts.
+The --config option can take multiple arguments.
+The provided configuration files are read from left to right.
+This can be used to either amend part of an existing configuration, or build a full configuration from various parts.

-In the example below, the data from config_no_schema overwrites config — note the port number.
-The schema_name from config is kept as it is missing from config_no_schema.
+In the example below, the data from postgres_no_schema.yaml overwrites the data in postgres.yaml — note the port number.
+The schema_name from postgres.yaml is kept as it is missing from postgres_no_schema.yaml.

 Note that command line arguments always have priority over configuration files, no matter what the relative order of configuration files and other command line arguments is.